fygar256/bi/README.md

     to the end of the data + 1, and if dest>filesize, it fills from the end of the file + 1 to dest with 0s, and writes the deleted data from dest.

-    the commands that marked with `@` are not implemented yet.
+    the functions marked with `@` are not implemented yet.

+Scripting function

+    bi has Scripting function.
+    bi sctipt is named 'file.bi'.
+The command line synopsis of specificaton of script file is like that: 'bi [-v] -s file.bi targetfile'

 ★Attention

     It doesn't support undo command yet.

 ------ HISTORY -----
 1991-12-4 A sector was lost on a floppy disk used to back up a hard disk.
 1991-12-5 Reluctantly repaired the file using DUMP and a C program.
 1991-12-6 Started creating a file editor.
 This is what they mean by "hastily".